Saturday, May 28, 2011

 The Toro cheerleaders at Rancho Carne High School in San Diego are the best squad in the country and have won the nationals for several years now.
 Their captain has graduated from high school and now the torch has been passed to senior Torrance Shipman (played by Kirsten Dunst) who now must make sure their squad continues their winning streak.

 You know how in Glee it seems like the only class they have is glee class and all the other subjects are ignored?
-That's exactly like Bring It On, but replace cheerleading with singing.
+That's exactly like Bring It On.
 I think you only see Torrance in one class.

 When one of their teammates is taken out due to an injury they hold auditions for a new member and end up choosing Missy, the new girl from L.A.
 When she sees the girls perform a cheer, she gets all haughty and drives Torrance all the way to L.A.
 (102 miles!) and when they get to a school in Compton (and they just HAPPEN to arrive right at the moment to see the Clover cheerleading squad performing), they're doing the exact same cheer the Toros were and Torrance suddenly realizes that her predecessor had been stealing the Compton Clover's cheers all this time and they've been winning the competitions with stolen cheers and moves.